mbkers/ship-trajectory-prediction/README.md

      ![Sliding window example.](/assets/images/sliding_window.png)

 8. Prepare training, validation and test data splits:
-   - The input and response features are selected.
+   - The input and response features are selected. <!-- Currently, `lat` and `lon` are selected from the available features which includes `lat`, `lon`, `speed_implied`, `bearing_implied`, `lat_diff`, `lon_diff`, `speed_implied_diff` and `bearing_implied_diff`. -->
    - The data is split into training (80%), validation (10%) and test (10%) sets.
    - The data is also rescaled to the range [-1,1].
 9. Save data

 Secondly, run the script [s_net_encoder_decoder.m](s_net_encoder_decoder.m) which creates, trains and tests a recurrent sequence-to-sequence encoder-decoder model with attention.
 The encoder-decoder network architecture is shown in the [Model details](#model-details) section.

-The model is defined as a Model Function as opposed to a typical MATLAB layer array, layerGraph or `dlnetwork` object.
-For more details on their differences see [this documentation](https://uk.mathworks.com/help/deeplearning/ug/define-custom-training-loops-loss-functions-and-networks.html#mw_7173ce81-4cb6-4221-ac2e-5688aa0fa950).
+(Note that the model is defined as a Model Function as opposed to a typical MATLAB layer array, layerGraph or `dlnetwork` object.
+For more details on their differences see [this documentation](https://uk.mathworks.com/help/deeplearning/ug/define-custom-training-loops-loss-functions-and-networks.html#mw_7173ce81-4cb6-4221-ac2e-5688aa0fa950).)

 The advantage of this model is that it accepts variable-length input and output sequences.
-Originally, a stacked BiLSTM model defined as a `dlnetwork` object was implemented at the beginning of the project, but this required fixed-length input and output sequences.
+Originally, a stacked BiLSTM model was implemented but this required fixed-length input and output sequences. <!-- (defined as a `dlnetwork` object) -->

 Moreover, the [s_net_encoder_decoder.m](s_net_encoder_decoder.m) script includes the following steps: